 From the latest statistics released in 2018, it was found that cancer is the 2nd biggest killer worldwide and the 3rd in new cases found*.

-Additionally, it is estimated that more than 3,000 deaths per year resulting from colon cancer are not officially reported, with those over the age of 50 as well as those under the age of 50 with a family history of colon cancer especially at risk.
+Additionally, it is estimated that more than 3,000 deaths per year resulting from colon cancer are not officially reported, with those over the age of 45 and those under the age of 45 with a family history of colon cancer especially at risk.

-The trend clearly suggest that if Thai people do not undergo colon cancer screening in greater numbers, aforementioned cancer rates could be doubling over the next decade.
+The trend clearly suggests that if Thai people do not undergo colon cancer screening in greater numbers, aforementioned cancer rates could be doubling over the next decade.

 These numbers and statistics may come as a shock to many of you, but this form of cancer can be identified early on through a colonoscopy.
 Where a pre-cancerous polyp is found, it can be removed in up to 90% of cases.
 Alternatively, in cases of early stage colon cancer, treatment is available that can provide a cure for the disease.